alphagov/government-service-design-manual/service-manual/the-team/content-designer.md

 [VIDEO GOES HERE]

-Content designers make sure that the content on the site meets the needs of the user as clearly and quickly as possible.
+Content designers make sure that the content on the site meets the needs of the user as clearly, simply and quickly as possible.

-The importance of content designers
+##The importance of content designers
 You can add up, but it doesn’t mean you’re an accountant.
 You can write, but it doesn’t mean you’re a content designer.

 For many reasons, in the past the government has often published content that’s difficult to understand and difficult to act on.